• Skip to primary navigation

 Join my newsletter and never miss a recipe!

 Laissez les bons temps rouler!!
-Oh, how I wish I was in New Orleans right now!
+Oh, how I long to be in the heart of New Orleans right now!

 Mardi Gras is a HUGE holiday in New Orleans and is celebrated during the two weeks prior to February 9th, which is Fat Tuesday, the day before the start of the Lenten season.

-I have wanted to go since I was in high school.
-Back then I had visions of wandering down Bourbon Street, with the crowds of people, following the parades and dancing in the streets.
-I planned on staying up all night to greet the dawn with the thousands of other party-goers.
+Since my high school days, I've dreamed of strolling down Bourbon Street, immersed in the vibrant energy of the parades and people dancing in the streets.
+Back then, I planned on embracing the night and greeting the dawn with thousands of fellow party-goers.

-While the Seattle area is known for many foodie-type things, crawfish, and andouille sausage are not among those things.
-Lucky for me, a new butcher shop opened in my little town last year, and guess what they carry?
-Yup, you guessed it, crawfish and andouille sausage.
+Although the Seattle area is renowned for its culinary delights, crawfish and andouille sausage aren't typically among them.
+Thankfully, a new butcher shop opened in my little town last year, and guess what they carry?

-Of course, you have to start with the holy trinity of onion, celery, and bell peppers.
+To create this mouthwatering dish, we must, of course, start with the holy trinity of onion, celery, and bell peppers.

 Cajun/Creole flavors.